Return to the BUILD

 Press the tab of the Primary Photoreceptor Extension into the rectangular slot on the Primary Photoreceptor Faceplate as shown:

 Take the larger connector plug attached to the LED Cluster assembly we built back in Issue 1 and connect it to the OUT port on the Control Circuit Board with Test Buttons.

 This plug is keyed like all the others and should only connect in one direction, do not force it:

 Well, after the last issue, this one is a little disappointing.
 All we did is test fit some parts and connect a cable to the test board.
 Luckily, we get the Battery Box in the next issue so we can start lighting things up.
-Everything in this issue is plastic.

 Issue 4 – Leg Pivot Cover, Right Ankle Plate, Battery Box